greltel/ABAP-Cloud-Logger/README.md

 " 1.
 Start the stopwatch
 lo_logger->start_timer( ).

-SELECT FROM.....

 " 2.
+Execute a code block
+"SELECT FROM.....

+" 3.
 Stop and log the duration automatically lo_logger->stop_timer( 'Test Timer' ).
 ```